Definition of

 Tarantula is a term that comes from the Latin word tarantŭla , which in turn derives from Tarentum .
 This notion, on the other hand, refers to the Italian town of Taranto ( Apulia region ).

-The term is used to name spiders that are part of the family of lycosids .
+The concept is used to name spiders that are part of the lycoside family.
 These arachnids live in large numbers in the Taranto area due to the city 's climate: hence their name.

 Characteristics of tarantulas

-Tarantulas are characterized by their rounded abdomen and hairy thorax.
-They are poisonous spiders, whose bite causes swelling, although it is not as serious for people as was believed in ancient times.
+Tarantulas are characterized by their rounded body on the abdomen and covered with hair on the thorax.
+These are poisonous spiders, whose bite causes swelling although it is not serious for people as was believed in ancient times.

-Popular belief held that a tarantula bite caused tarantism : a convulsive agitation with deep discomfort.
-Tradition indicated that, to combat tarantism, one had to perform frenetic movements known as taranta .
-Over time , a dance that imitated these movements was named tarantella .
+Popular belief was that a tarantula bite caused tarantism : a convulsive agitation with profound discomfort.
+Tradition indicated that, to combat tarantism, one had to perform frenetic movements that were known as taranta .
+Over time , a dance that imitates these movements was called tarantella .

 Tarantulas are poisonous.